cfsworkload/blue-messenger/README.md

 * In your "EDIT CODE" window click the drop down and select the pencil symbol to edit launch configuration

 ![Example](images/editlaunch.jpg)

+* In the "Edit Launch Configuration" window
+	*

 ## Add Services and Monitor from Bluemix Dashboard